+- on a public holiday

-- on a public holiday - for more than 8 hours per day.
+- on a weekend

+- for more than 8 hours per day.

 Each Course must only have one Start Date and must not be combined for delivery in any manner with Courses with different Start Dates, without prior Departmental approval (see Rolling Intake Courses).